Birth Month Herbs: Find Yours by Month

 - In many cultures catnip flowers represent youth and fertility, while portraying love and fleeting beauty in literature and art.

-In Greek and Egyptian mythology, catnip is associated to the goddess/god of fertility.
-While in Roman mythology this herb is tied to Venus, the goddess of love.
+In Greek and Egyptian mythology, catnip is associated with the goddess or god of fertility.
+In Roman mythology this herb is tied to Venus, the goddess of love.

 November: Cayenne

 - Across various cultures, chili peppers, including cayenne, are believed to possess protective qualities.
 They are used to ward off negative energies or entities.
-For instance, some traditions involve hanging strings of red peppers by doorways to create a barrier against evil.
+Some traditions involve hanging strings of red peppers by doorways to create a barrier against evil.

 Cayenne is thought to stimulate circulation and metabolism (reported by ClevelandClinic.org).